-5.108 In R v Knigge692 the Court of Appeal held that this principle did not justify extending the concept of a 'recent complaint' to cover a statement made by a child to her teacher about five months after the last incident of alleged abuse.
-Because the statement had not been made 'at the first reasonable opportunity' it was not admissible to support the complainant's credibility.
-693

-5.109 Although some Australian Courts have interpreted the recent complaint principle a little more liberally than the Victorian Court of Appeal in R v Knigge, 694 even this more liberal application is likely to exclude evidence of most out-of-court statements about sexual assault made by children.
+- 5.108 In R v Knigge the Court of Appeal held that this principle did not justify extending the concept of a 'recent complaint' to cover a statement made by a child to her teacher about five months after the last incident of alleged abuse.
+Because the statement had not been made 'at the first reasonable opportunity' it was not admissible to support the complainant's credibility. - 5.109 Although some Australian Courts have interpreted the recent complaint principle a little more liberally than the Victorian Court of Appeal in R v Knigge,

-691 Palmer, above n 689, 177.
+Palmer, above n 689, 177.

-692 R v Knigge [2003] VSCA 94.
+R v Knigge [2003] VSCA 94.